Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Numerical Results

-respectively.
-Setting $\epsilon = 0.1$, each of the the presented methods is used to evolve an ensemble of $1000$ particles from a $U[0,1]^2$ initial distribution, over a total of $10$ time-units.
-The step-size employed for each method is selected differently to ensure stability. \\ Figure \ref{fig:linear_hist} shows the particles ensemble at the final time (blue), the true solution (red dot) as well as the posterior $\pi_0$ \eqref{eq:posteriorb} associated with the slowly varying part of the forward model (black contour lines).
-We observe that particles get stuck in the many local minima for the ensemble Langevin sampler in Figure \ref{fig:lin_ELS}.
-This is consistent with the formal theoretical result highlighted in Section \ref{sec:ELS}, which indicates that the multiscale perturbation will have a significant influence on the target distribution.
-This is not the case for both the EKS and GPS, which are able to recover the slowly varying target distribution correctly, see Figure \ref{fig:lin_EKS} and Figure \ref{fig:lin_GP} respectively.
-Figure \ref{fig:lin_NLL} shows the negative log-likelihood for $\mathcal{N}(m, C)$ averaged across all the particles in the ensemble.
-One observes that both the EKS and GPS are able to move towards the mode of the slowly-varying target distribution, with the GPS able to converge faster due to the use of the approximate gradient.
-On the other hand the Langevin sampler is strongly influenced by the multiscale perturbations, and after $10$ time units has remained distant from the posterior distribution.
-While GPS does converge the fastest, we note that its performance appears to be sensitive to the initial selection of hyper-parameter values and step-sizes, which were initially set through a preliminary tuning phase.
-On the other hand, the EKS is surprisingly robust to the choice of step-size.
+Figure \ref{fig:linear_hist} shows the particles ensemble at the final time (blue), the true solution (red dot) as well as the posterior $\pi_0$ \eqref{eq:posteriorb} associated with the slowly varying part of the forward model $G_0$ (black contour lines).
+We observe that particles get stuck in the many local minima \as{for the ELS, shown in Figure \ref{fig:lin_ELS}.
+This is consistent with the Formal Perturbation Result \ref{fpr:2}, which indicates that the multiscale perturbation will slow down the dynamics and will result in a significant deviation of the invariant measure of the SDE from the case $G_1=0$.} This is not the case for both the EKS and EGPS, which are able to recover the slowly varying target distribution correctly, see Figure \ref{fig:lin_EKS} and Figure \ref{fig:lin_GP} respectively.
+Figure \ref{fig:lin_NLL} shows the negative log-likelihood for $\mathcal{N}(m_{post}, C_{post})$ averaged across all the particles in the ensemble, \as{as the algorithm progresses.
+Both the EKS and EGPS rapidly move towards the mode of the slowly-varying target distribution, with the EGPS converging faster due to the use of the approximate gradient.
+On the other hand the Langevin sampler is strongly influenced by the multiscale perturbations, and after $10$ time units remains distant from the desired Gaussian posterior distribution, stuck in local minima caused by fluctuations $G_1.$ While the EGPS converges the fastest, it is sensitive to the initial selection of hyper-parameter values and step-sizes; these were initially set through a preliminary tuning phase for the displayed results.
+On the other hand, the EKS is remarkably robust to the choice of step-size.}